LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W03-D2-UploadToWebServer+Review.md

 ## Term Project

 - Read the Term Project Description.
-The link is in week 10 on Moodle.
+The link is in week 10 on Canvas.

 - Choose a subject for your website.